gkapfham/www.gregorykapfhammer-old.com/_posts/2017-05-08-Directory-Zooming.md

 Now, if I type `t paper` in my terminal window, I would see the following output.
-At this point it would be possible to type in partial matches of directory names (e.g., "avmf") and then immediately zoom to the directory that contains the source code for a paper that my colleague and I recently published
+At this point it would be possible to type in partial matches of directory names (e.g., "avmf") and then immediately zoom to the directory that contains the source code for a paper, {% include _popovers/paper_reference.html cite="McMinn2016b" trailing="," %} that my colleague and I recently published.
-{% include _popovers/paper_reference.html cite="McMinn2016b" trailing="." %}
 </p>

 ```